rd--/blksc3/md/glossary.md

 A block can be _duplicated_ using the _Duplicate_ item in the context menu.

-## Eval
+## Evaluate Workspace

-The _Eval_ button evaluates the program in the workspace and sends it to the synthesiser.
+The _/_ button evaluates the program in the workspace.
 It does not send the answer to the synthesiser.
-The _Eval_ button can be selected using the _"/"_ access key.
+The _/_ button can be selected using the _"/"_ access key.

 ## Expression